wyfo/apischema/docs/index.md

 - stay as close as possible to the standard library (dataclasses, typing, etc.) to be as accessible as possible — as a consequence do not need plugins for editor/linter/etc.;
 - be additive and tunable, be able to work with user own types (ORM, etc.) as well as foreign libraries ones; do not need a PR for handling new types like `bson.ObjectId`, avoid subclassing;
 - avoid dynamic things like using string for attribute name;
-- support *GraphQL*.
+- support *GraphQL*;
+- blazing fast performance.

-No known alternative achieves that.
+No known alternative achieves all of this.

 !!! note
-    Actually, *Apischema* is even adaptable enough to enable support of competitor libraries in a few dozens of line of code (see [conversions section](conversions.md))
+    Actually, *Apischema* is even adaptable enough to enable support of competitor libraries in a few dozens of line of code (see [conversions section](conversions.md) and [pydantic support example](examples/pydantic_compatibility.md))

 ## Example